 The introduction (no heading) starts below the KEY WORDS and contains a concise synthesis of literature specific to the manuscript's main topic.
-The end of the introduction should state clearly and concisely the objectives of the study and the hypotheses tested.
+The end of the introduction should state clearly and concisely the objectives of the study, predictions, and the hypotheses tested.
 Do not summarize methods or results in the Introduction section.

 Use past tense for STUDY AREA descriptions (e.g., average annual precipitation was 46 cm, vegetation was primarily grass).
 Exceptions include geological formations that have been present for centuries (e.g., mountains).
 METHODS should be brief and include dates, sampling schemes, duration, research or experimental design, and data analyses.
 Cite previously published methods without explanation.
 Identify new or modified methods and explain them in detail.
 Methods must be described in adequate detail for a reader to duplicate them if initiating a new study.
-Include thresholds for significance (e.g., $\alpha = 0.05$) or specific model selection criteria (e.g., $\Delta AIC < 2$, $\sum w_i > 0.9$) if applicable.
-Include animal-welfare and human subjects protocols in the Methods section (not in Acknowledgments).
+Include thresholds for significance (e.g., $\alpha = 0.05$) or specific model selection criteria (e.g., $\triangle AIC < 2$, $\sum w_i > 0.9$) if applicable.
+Include approval of animal-welfare and human subjects protocols in the Methods section (not in Acknowledgments).
 Include protocol numbers parenthetically following the relevant statement.

 Present RESULTS in a clear, simple, concise, and organized fashion.
 Avoid overlapping text with information in tables and figures, but highlight the most important results in the text; do not explain analyses that should have been described in the Methods section.
-Always try to describe the magnitude of the biological effect in addition to the results of statistical analyses.
-That is, terms such as "fewer" or "smaller" tell us little, and stating that something was "statistically different (P < 0.01)" without giving the actual difference conveys little meaning to the reader.
-For example, stating, "A was 25% larger than B (P < 0.001)" conveys more information than simply stating, "A was significantly larger than B." Present Results in past tense (e.g., body mass loss occurred during winter).
+Always try to describe the value and magnitude of the biological effect rather than focusing on the results of statistical analyses.
+That is, terms such as "fewer" or "smaller" tell us little, and stating that something was "statistically different (P < 0.01)" without providing the actual difference conveys little meaning to the reader.
+For example, stating, "A ($\bar{x} = 43 \pm 3$ ha) was 25% larger than B (P < 0.001)" conveys more information than simply stating, "A was significantly larger than B." Present Results in past tense (e.g., body mass loss occurred during winter).
 Reserve comments on interpretation of results for the Discussion.